uit-hdl/chatbot-for-mental-health/prompts/hs-paper/hs_main.md

 The main novelty of our study is that we used data sampled from the general population.
 We also had access to clinical variables, and could thus evaluate how much this additional data can improve the HS-based predictions.

-We improved model accuracy significantly through extensive use of multiple auscultation locations per person.
+We improved model accuracy significantly through extensive use of having multiple auscultation locations per person.
 We aggragated murmur predictions over multiple recordings to predict the mean aortic valve mean pressure gradient (AVPGmean) and improve prediction of aortic stenosis, and we reduced the error rate of a state-of-the-art HS segmentation algorithm by comparing heartrate-estimates between locations to assess plausibility.